-During Black History Month, the subject of slavery was discussed in many forums.
+As Black History Month comes to a close, the subject of slavery has been discussed in many forums.
 In some cases, treatment of the Catholic Church's role has been misrepresented.

 Slavery is one of the most ubiquitous and historically accepted institutions in history.
 There is not a place on the globe where slavery did not exist, and protests against it have been extremely rare.
 The Hebrews, Greeks and Romans saw nothing wrong with it, and neither did the Africans, Chinese and Japanese.
 Aristotle thought slavery was a normal way of life.